CodfishBender/MabiMapper/README.md

 MabiMapper
 =============================================
-A Unity project capable of create meshes from region and area files.
+A Unity project used to render terrain from region and area files.

 System Requirements